-Householder notice 1 form.
+Download the householder notice 1 form.

 Householder application and listed building consent

 Application for works to houses which require planning permission, and listed building consent.

 Householder applications should be submitted in accordance with the requirements in this checklist.
 If not, the application may be declared invalid and not determined or processing may be delayed.